InnovationLine/BioImageSuiteLite/UserGuide.md

    * The **"Events/s/µm²"** column is the key quantitative output, allowing comparison across different cells or conditions.
    * You might see events from different detection methods.
 The "Min Event Separation" helps consolidate these if they refer to the same underlying biological event.

-**Step 10: (Future/Optional) Export Results**
+**Step 9: Export Results**

-* (This functionality might not be in the initial version but is common)
+* Click the **"Export Results to CSV"** button to save the data from the results table to a CSV file for further statistical analysis or plotting in other software.
-* Look for a button like "Export Results Table" or "Save Analysis" to save the data from the results table to a file (e.g., CSV or Excel) for further statistical analysis or plotting in other software.
+* Choose a location and filename for your results file.

 **Troubleshooting/Tips for the User:**